Aldaviva/Kasa/Readme.md

 ```

 #### Save
-Persist a schedule to the outlet.
+Persist a schedule to the socket.

 To insert a new schedule, construct a new `Schedule` instance, leaving its `Schedule.Id` property `null`.
 After saving it with this method, the returned instance will be a copy with the `Schedule.Id` value populated.